AliyunContainerService/docker-machine-driver-aliyunecs/README.md

 ## Installation

-The easiest way to install the clc docker-machine driver is to:
+The easiest way to install the aliyun docker-machine driver is to:

 ```
 go install github.com/denverdino/docker-machine-driver-aliyunecs